+1

+Environmental Impact

-Impact Environmental Assessment Factor Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed project is located on a private farm.
-The project consists of the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator and tractors.
+Assessment Factor Code Impact Evaluation

+LAND DEVELOP MENT

+Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed project is located on a private farm.
+The project consists of the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns.
 The project site is not zoned.
 The proposed action is compliant with the current agricultural land use of the Project area.

-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The proposed project is in hill to mountainous terrain, previously used for agriculture, and currently used for growing plantains, avocado and citrus trees.
-The terrain is classified as Múcara clay (MxE), 20 to 40 percent slopes on the south part of the farm, and Humatas clay (HmF2), 40 to 60 percent slopes on the north, surrounded by farmland, 90 meters above mean sea level.
+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The proposed project is in mountain terrain.
+The soil is classified as Caguabo clay loam (CbF), 20 to 60 percent slopes, surrounded by secondary forest vegetation cover, 225 meters above mean sea level.
 Projects larger than 1 acre must comply with the CWA and develop a SWPPP with the NPDES.
-The total area of disturbance for this project is less than one acre.
-Parts of the project site area are rated "moderate to high" for landslide susceptibility (see Figure 16 in Appendix B ).
-The proposed location of the fences includes areas with greater slope.
-There will be no human habitation associated with the fencing and therefore extensive mitigation measures will not be required, such as retaining walls or special engineering design.
+The proposed project area is approximately 0.64 acres.
+The project sites are in area is rated "moderate" to "very high" for landslide susceptibility (see Figure 16 in Appendix B).
+There will be no human habitation associated with the structures and

+Hazards and Nuisances including Site 2 therefore extensive mitigation measures will not be required, such as retaining walls or special engineering design.
 Standard construction BMPs would be used to control erosion and runoff during construction.
 There will be little to no additional runoff associated with the project.
-Hazards and Nuisances including Site Safety and Noise 2 During implementation of the project, construction activities may result in temporary elevation of ambient noise levels in immediate areas around active construction areas.
-The only nearby receptors are the residents of the farm. · There is no access to the project area by the public.
-Energy Consumption The project would not be connected to the local electricity provider.
-The purchase of the portable electric generator would allow for use of electric power where need.
+During implementation of the project, construction activities may result in temporary elevation of ambient noise levels in immediate areas around active construction areas.
+The only nearby receptors are the residents of the farm.
+Safety and Noise There is no access to the project area by the public.
+Standard BMPs, such as construction fencing, would be applied to protect the farm residents and public from typical construction hazards.
+Energy Consumption 2 The project would not be connected to the local electricity provider.
+The new solar panels would provide power for the project.
 There would be no change in energy demand in the area.
-In accordance with Puerto Rico Permit requirements any generator above 10HP requires an Emergency Generators General Permit of the Puerto Rico Natural and Environmental Resources Department prior to installation.
-Environmental Assessment Factor Impact Code Impact Evaluation Code Impact Evaluation Assessment Factor Code Temporary employment of workers related to construction activities would result, but no new permanent jobs would be created as a result of this project.
+Environmental Assessment Factor Impact Code Impact Evaluation Code Impact Evaluation Assessment Factor Code Impact Evaluation Temporary employment of workers related to construction activities would result, but no new permanent jobs would be created as a result of this project.
 These workers are expected to come from the local region.
 However, since the project will include an economic component, it may aid in restoring some employment opportunities and increase income.
 The proposed project would not negatively impact Assessment Factor SOCIOECONON Employment and Code Temporary employment of workers related to construction activities would result, but no new permanent jobs would be created as a result of this project.
 These workers are expected to come from the local region.
 However, since the project will include an economic component, it may aid in restoring some employment opportunities and increase income.